fitness-buddy/Fitness-Buddy-Group-Project/README.md

-# Uber Workout
+# Strength Coach

-**Uber Workout** is an android app that allows an user to find a workout buddy or a instructor who can train the user.
-The app utilizes geolocation and preferences to easily match users
+**Strength Coach** is an android app that allows an user to find a fitness trainer.
+The app utilizes geolocation to match users with trainers.

 ## Problem Statements

-**Problem 1:** Working out alone is boring <br/>
+**Problem Statement:** Fitness trainers are really expensive <br/>

 ## Proposed Solution

-We plan to build an android app that provides a platform for finding a workout partner based on the user's location or user's choice of gym.
-Our app provides an option of filtering the users based on the preferences like workout time, schedule or routine.
-Our app provides additional features such as inbuilt chat system, camera and maps for picking up the location.

-Our application will have a feature of registering as a **Instructor** if the user would like to train other co-users with a much lower hourly rate.
-The app has a rating system to rate the service of the instructor which allows the users to avail the services of the instructor.
-The payment to the service of the Premium Users is processed through the app.
+The trainers who work at well known Gyms are really expensive.
+The reason is that Gym decides how much they would charge for trainer's time and take a huge cut from the same.

+If you look around in your Gym, there are lot of people who unserstand fitmess and can help you reach your goal.
+There is just no way of knowing if they are interested and what would they charge.

+Our app is the marketplace which brings the trainers and users together.
+Trainers can sign up and choose the price and time that suits them.
+User can browse through trainers, look at their pictures, read reviews and book training sessions.

 ## User Stories

 The following **required** functionality:

-* [ ] User can **login** to the app using Facebook login details
+* [ ] User can open the app and see a list of trainers in near by Gyms.
-* [ ] User can **signup** to the app:
-  * [ ] The app fetches the name, email, photos of the user from facebook
-  * [ ] User can enter details for about me, workout time, routine, **instructor **
-  * [ ] If **instructor**, User can enter the details for pay rate, expereince, account details
-  * [ ] User can select gym or enter zip code and can pick from the list of available gyms near that zip code
+* [ ] User sees a picture, brief description, Gym information and location for each trainer in the list view.
-  * [ ] User can view list of friends from facebook and can invite freinds.
-User has the option to skip this page (optional)
+* [ ] User can click on a trainer picture and see details of this trainer.
-* [ ] User can swipe through the list of users
+* [ ] User can read recent review of a trainer in details view.
-  * [ ] User can see picture, tagline, workout time, routine, location of the other users
+* [ ] User sees a map with location of Gym where trainer is located.
-  * [ ] If **instructor**, user can see details for pay rate, rating (optional)
-* [ ] User can change the settings of the app to view the modified list of users.
+* [ ] User can click on "book" button and block 1 hr long session with the trainer.
+* [ ] User is asked to login using phone number before he can book a session.
+* [ ] User's phone number is validated via sms.
-* [ ] User can view their profile and edit the details as required
+* [ ] User can complete a booking.

 The following **optional** functionality:
+* [ ] User can mark a trainer as favourite and view favorites from hamburger menu later.

-* [ ] User can initiate chat and communicate with other users
+* [ ] User can select several sessions with trainer and book together.
-* [ ] User can take a picture using the inbuilt camera option
+* [ ] User can "Ask a question" about trainer and trainer can reply to the same.
-* [ ] User can pick the location using inbuilt maps option
+* [ ] User starts to see the phone number of a trainer after booking a session.
-* [ ] User gets a notification if any co-user intiated chat with them
+* [ ] User can change location to see trainers in a different area.
-* [ ] User can provide rating for the premium user after availing the service
+* [ ] User can scan credit card instead of adding it manually.
+* [ ] User can invite friends to use this app (Both user and friend get $10 credit for using invite feature in case friend books a session)
 * [ ] Improving UI/UX

-The following **additional** functionality:
-* [ ] User has the option of adding the users to their favourites as they swipe through the user list.
-* [ ] User can view their favourite users list
-* [ ] User can process payment to premium user for the service
-* [ ] Robust Error Handling

 App mock screens can be found [here](https://cloud.box.com/s/37qyy0w3027j9gdecoemwxz3wux1lxuy).